rlite/rlite/README.md

 This is an example how to enable reliable flows in the resource allocator

     # rlite-ctl dif-policy-param-mod n.DIF resalloc reliable-flows true

+#### 6.5.4.
+PDU scheduler configuration
+By default, IPCPs do not perform any PDU scheduling in the kernel-space datapath.
+However, PDU scheduling is supported and can be configured.
+The first step is to choose a scheduling algorithm among the available ones.
+We currently support priority fifo (`pfifo`) and weighted round robin (`wrr`).
+Queues are numbered from `0` to `N-1`, where the number of queues `N` can be configured in an algorithm-specific way.
+A PDU with QoS id `i` will be enqueued to the queue with number `min(i, N-1)`.
+Example of assigning a PDU scheduler to an IPCP:

+    # rlite-ctl ipcp-config myipcp sched pfifo

+The `pfifo` scheduler can configured with the number of priority levels and per-queue max size (in bytes).
+Each priority level corresponds to a different queue.
+PDUs are dequeued from lower priority queues only when higher priority ones are empty.
+Example of `pfifo` configuration:

+    # rlite-ctl ipcp-sched-config myipcp pfifo qsize 65535 levels 3

+The `wrr` scheduler can be configured with a quantum (in bytes), the weights to assign to each queue, and per-queue maximum size (in bytes).
+Example of `wrr` configuration with 4 queues:

+    # rlite-ctl ipcp-sched-config myipcp wrr qsize 65535 quantum 1600 weights 2,4,9,5

 ## 7. Tools
 This section documents useful programs that are part of the *rlite*